openanalytics/shinyproxy-config-examples/13-openid-auth0/README.md

 ## Configuring roles

-In Auth0, it is possible to assign (multiple) roles to a user.
+In Auth0, it's possible to assign (multiple) roles to a user.
 These roles can be used in ShinyProxy as groups, e.g. for adding authorization to apps.

 > [!NOTE]